LukeMurrayKearney/Data-Driven-Networks-Code/README.md

 The compiled Rust code is implemented in python through the nd_python.py python file.

-The file _test_.ipynb is a jupyter notebook containing a basic use of the package to fit to a data set, build a network and simulate and outbreak.
-At the beginning of _test_
+The file _test_.ipynb is a jupyter notebook containing a basic use of the package to fit to data, build a network and simulate an outbreak.

+At the beginning of _test_.ipynb

 ```md
 import nd_python as nd_p